Audience (band)

+Audience were an English art rock band formed in London in 1969 and active until 1972, with a later reunion from 2004 to 2013.
+The original line-up consisted of Howard Werth (vocals, electric nylon-strung acoustic guitar), Keith Gemmell (saxophone, flute, clarinet), Trevor Williams (bass guitar) and Tony Connor (drums, percussion).
+The band recorded four studio albums and are noted for their incorporation of saxophone, flute and clarinet into progressive and art rock arrangements led by acoustic guitar rather than keyboards.

 Formation

-Audience rose from the ashes of a semi-professional soul band named 'Lloyd Alexander Real Estate', which had included all the Audience members except Connor, who had unsuccessfully auditioned for the earlier band when John Richardson left to form The Rubettes.
-However, when Werth, Williams, and Gemmell decided to form their new band, they thought of Connor.
-The 'Lloyd Alexander Real Estate' issued one 45rpm single on President PT157 in 1967 "Gonna Live Again"/"Watcha' Gonna Do (When Your Baby Leaves You)", a Mod R&B record.
+Audience had its roots in a semi-professional soul band named 'Lloyd Alexander Real Estate', which had included all the Audience members except Connor, who had unsuccessfully auditioned for the earlier band when John Richardson left to form The Rubettes.
+However, Werth, Williams, and Gemmell thought of Connor when they decided to form their new band.
+The 'Lloyd Alexander Real Estate' issued one 45rpm single on President PT157 in 1967: "Gonna Live Again"/"Watcha' Gonna Do (When Your Baby Leaves You)", a Mod R&B record.

 Within weeks of starting rehearsals, Audience had acquired management, a publishing contract, a residency at Ronnie Scott's Jazz Club, and a recording contract with Polydor, with whom they recorded their first album Audience, an acoustic guitar-driven album featuring Gemmell's saxophone often electrically altered to resemble an electric lead guitar and with string and horn arrangements by Andrew Pryce Jackman.
 But the band was dissatisfied with the record company's promotional approach (a single, "Too Late I'm Gone" from the album had been planned and was cancelled), and temporarily moved to Switzerland to avoid involvement in proposed publicity stunts.

 By the end of the year, the band was drawing public and journalistic acclaim for their songs, arrangements, and stage act.
 They had also been commissioned to write the score for Bronco Bullfrog, an East End skinhead film directed by Barney Platts-Mills, which established a genre subsequently taken up by Mike Leigh.